 Furthermore, morphology is one of disciplines that review of constructions of sentences itself.
 How the sentence is formed and what are the rules of the sentences.
 The area of grammar concerned with structure of words and with relationship between words involving the morphemes that compose them is technically called morphology (Carstairs & Carthy, 2001, p.
 16).
 Otherwise, the morpheme is the smaller parts of words.
 The morpheme can function as a morphological argument.
-At the level of morphology theory, we know that there are many parts that build the mostruction of sentence itself, i.e. pronouns system, derivational affixes, and the basic constituent of languages.
-These seem work in Tae' language.
+At the level of morphology theory, we know that there are many parts that build the construction of sentence itself, i.e. pronouns system, derivational affixes, and the basic constituent of languages.
+These parts seem work in Tae' language.

 In detail, the pronoun systems have a role in syntactic mechanism.
-It means that, the pronoun systems contribute in including a sentence of the language.
+It means that, the pronoun systems contribute in formulating a sentence of the language.
 In Tae' especially, the pronoun systems are divided into first singular marker, second singular marker, and third person marker.
-Moreover, derivational affixation at the level of morphosyntax can be at derivative affixes in Tae' language.
+Moreover, derivational affixation at the level of morphosyntax can be seen at derivative affixes in Tae' language.
 Actually, there are two forms of affixes in Tae' language.
-These two affixes (1) prefixes and (2) suffixes.
+These two affixes are (1) prefixes and (2) suffixes.
 Those constructions are contributing in finding the result of this research.
-Interestingly, he basic structure of word orders in Tae' language has different with Indonesia language.
-Bahasa Indonesia has word makes the pronoun systems are divided into first singular marker, and third person marker.
-Moreover, derivational affixation at the level of morphosyntax can be at derivative affixes in Tae' language.
-These two affixes (1) prefixes and (2) suffixes.
-Those constructions are contributing in finding the result of this research.
-Interestingly, he basic structure of word orders in Tae' language has different with Indonesia language.
-Bahasa Indonesia has word makes namely SVO.
+Interestingly, the basic structure of word orders in Tae' language has different with Indonesia language.
+Bahasa Indonesia has word orders namely SVO.
 Hence, in Tae' language has VS/VAO of word orders.
-The writer supposes that, it is caused by the resence of verbs and subjects that are united with a phrase by using affixes (prefix and suffix) in Tae' language.
-For stance,
+The writer supposes that, it is caused by the presence of verbs and subjects that are united with a phrase by using affixes (prefix and suffix) in Tae' language.
+For instance, ma- tole -na INT.STAT smoke - p1s.ABS 'I smoke'